julianxhokaxhiu/LineageOTA/README.md

 - Introduced composer.json to make easier the installation of the project.

 ## Drawbacks
-- Actually there's a barebone implementation of Memcached BUT is not working.
-Will be implemented later with more accurate logic.
 - Delta updates may or may not work.
 It's using Deltax3 to create them but it's just experimental.
 Use it at your own risk.